wesdoyle/blog/content/posts/06-private-methods.md

 to think of non-virtual systems that can be reasoned about, repaired, changed, swapped-out, and troubleshooted at __different levels of abstraction__.
 Let's experiment with a few examples:

-- _A Bicycle_ - the bicycle itself is a system.
+- __A Bicycle__ - the bicycle itself is a system.
 It contains many mechanical subsystems: the frame, the brake system, the gears, the suspension, the wheels, etc.  Each of these subsystems contain mechanical subsytems of their own - the subcomponents, materials, and fasteners.
-We choose to stop identifying subsystems as such at the lowest levels of abstraction that are useful for us to reason about, repair, or otherwise change anythiing that relates to the highest-level of abstraction we care about - for instance, the bicycle (or, perhaps, some combination of the bicycle, the cyclist, and their environment).
+We choose to stop identifying subsystems as such at the lowest levels of abstraction that are useful for us to reason about, repair, or otherwise change anything that relates to the highest-level of abstraction we care about - for instance, the bicycle (or, perhaps, some combination of the bicycle, the cyclist, and their environment).

-- _A Company that Builds Software_ - the company itself is a system.
+- __A Company that Builds Software__ - the company itself is a system.
 It contains many subsystems across many orthogonal dimensions.
 The various departments - engineering, HR, executive staff - are subsystems.
 The complex processes by which mail is delivered, offices are cleaned, coffee is brewed, paychecks are deposited, bills are paid, insurance is distributed, holidays are determined, are all subsystems.
 The processes by which individual employees complete their work are subsystems.
 The software the individuals use to complete these processes are subsystems.

-- _A bookshelf_ - The bookshelf itself is a system.
+- __A bookshelf__ - The bookshelf itself is a system.
 Like the bicycle and software company, it contains many subsystems at varying levels of abstraction - from the means of assembly to the mechanical components to the books that the bookshelf holds - each can be conceived of as subsystems of the bookshelf, depending on the specific purpose of reasoning about the bookshelf itself.

 Objects have the potential to represent behaviors we can anticipate and reason about at the _naming_ level of abstraction.
 We can talk about the subsystems of a thing only because we have meaningful names for them.